-The key to going global is both in the planning and seeking of advice where expertise is not held internally within the business.
+The key to going global in the tech sector is both in the planning and seeking of advice where expertise is not held internally within the business.

 As key members of the HLB International network we are connect to over 150 local accounting and advisory firms which we regularly work with to overcome many of the steps which we’ve explored here.
 These may seem like a barrier, but are intended to emphasise points to consider in order to make better decisions and avoid the cost of retrospective implementation which can be high.

-Here are 7 steps that we believe every technology sector business should consider when looking to expand overseas.
+Here are 7 steps that we believe every technology sector business should consider when looking to go global in the tech sector.

 When looking to ‘go global’ it is important to consider the best place for your product or service.
 Doing market research is critical in order to fully understand the impacts of the geography.

 Understanding your competition, wage demands and the availability of key talent are just as important as identifying the demand for your product or service and business are often guilty of spending too little time at this phase.

 When it comes to determining which business vehicle to operate the answer of branch verses subsidiary is not a clear-cut one.